atomiiw/TryIt-webapp/README.md

 # TryIt

-Virtual try-on webapp.
-Scan a clothing barcode in a store, upload a photo of yourself, and see AI-generated images of you wearing the item in three fits (fitted, regular, comfortable) with a size recommendation.
+Virtual try-on webapp for gift-shopping.
+Scan a clothing barcode in a store, upload a photo of the clothes' recipient, and see AI-generated images of them wearing the item in three fits (fitted, regular, comfortable) with a size recommendation.

 Built Dec 2025 to Apr 2026.
 Solo build.